 Implementing a “one in, one out rule” in order can help prevent accumulation.
 Assess what is driving you to purchase new items in the first place.

 8. BONUS: Go Deeper!

 Bonus step for when you have more than ten minutes!

 I suggest you occasionally carve out time for a project that requires more than ten minutes.
 It doesn’t have to be your entire kitchen or garage, but choose a couple cabinets or kid’s dresser.
-This will help keep you motivated to stick with your ten minutes a day.
+This kind of progress can help keep you motivated to stick with your ten minutes a day.

-Decluttering can escalate rather quickly and we all love to see big progress.
 If you find yourself with some downtime and the desire to tackle a big project, do it.
-Dive in and keep going as long as you can.
+Dive in and keep going for as long as you can.

-Remember this, it usually gets worse before it gets better.
+Remember this: It usually gets worse before it gets better.
 Don’t panic half way through.
 Complete the project with the same ruthless intensity you begin with.
-Take the time to revel in your success.
+Then take the time to revel in your success.
 You’ve earned it!

-If your big decluttering hurdle is either time or feeling overwhelmed by the process, take heart.
+If you are short on time, easily overwhelmed or feel as though there is just too much stuff to tackle, take heart.
 Small steps will still get you there.
-Remember, it’s the tortoise who won the race!
+Remember, it was the tortoise who won the race!

 Sick of the clutter, but not quite sure “minimalism” as you know it is for you?
 You’re probably right.
 Minimalism as you know it, probably isn’t for you.
 It wasn’t for me either.